Peteradetula/peteradetula/data/design-agency/1-digital-clubcard.md

 Business Impact

-1. (1.)
-Percentage of users ordering a plastic ClubCard via web decreased by 60%.
+1. ✅ Percentage of users ordering a plastic ClubCard via web decreased by 60%.
+   &nbsp;
-2. (2.)
-Significant reduction in customers calling the CEC to order a plastic Clubcard and a significant reduction in Clubcard & Voucher enquiry calls.
+2. ✅ Significant reduction in customers calling the CEC to order a plastic Clubcard and a significant reduction in Clubcard & Voucher enquiry calls.
+   &nbsp;
-3. (3.)
-Percentage of users installing the app increased by 96% and the visits to the app per test visitor increased by 73%.
+3. ✅ Percentage of users installing the app increased by 96% and the visits to the app per test visitor increased by 73%.
+   &nbsp;
-4. (4.)
-We managed to reduce plastic Clubcard by 1,448 and based on a 77% value, saving £1, 111, 496.
+4. ✅ We managed to reduce plastic Clubcard by 1,448 and based on a 77% value, saving £1, 111, 496.
+   &nbsp;
-5. (5.)
-FFFHighlighting the digital app significantly increased the % of users who make a digital scan
+5. ✅ FFFHighlighting the digital app significantly increased the % of users who make a digital scan